Seventy five bales of cocaine with a street value of more than five hundred million Euro seized off the west Cork.

 Commander Eugene Ryan of the Naval Fleet Operations described the seizure by the Joint Task Force as hugely significant.

-Brian Smith of the Revenue Customs Service outlines the Joint Task Force have managed to break the link between those operating in organised crime in South America and mainland Europe.
+Brian Smith of the Revenue Customs Service outlines that the Joint Task Force has managed to break the link between those operating in organised crime in South America and mainland Europe.

-It is believed that the drugs shipment was carried out by a British organised crime gang.
+It is believed that the drug shipment was carried out by a British organised crime gang.

 An RTÉ News report broadcast on 7 November 2008.
 The reporter is Paschal Sheehy.